Community feeback sections

 Support our work

 Charlottesville Tomorrow is a non-profit news organization completely supported by foundation funding, grants, and private donations from readers like you.
-Every donation is used wisely to support our mission to deliver in-depth reporting and analysis that improves local decision-making, and to expand civic engagement to foster a vibrant, inclusive, and interdependent community.
+Every donation is used wisely to support our mission to deliver in-depth reporting and analysis that improves local decision-making.